 Distributions.
-Dividends, interest and other distributions of income received (prorated on an annual basis in the case of the REIT Income Portfolio and Utility Income Portfolio), net of expenses, and any net proceeds from the sale of Securities received by a
+Dividends, interest and other distributions of income received (prorated on an annual basis in the case of the REIT Income Portfolio and Utility

-Portfolio will generally be distributed to Unitholders on each Distribution Date to Unitholders of record on the preceding Record Date.
+Income Portfolio), net of expenses, and any net proceeds from the sale of Securities received by a Portfolio will generally be distributed to Unitholders on each Distribution Date to Unitholders of record on the preceding Record Date.
 These dates appear under "Essential Information".
 Distributions made by the MLPs and REIT shares in a Portfolio include ordinary income, but may also include sources other than ordinary income such as returns of capital, loan proceeds, short-term capital gains and long-term capital gains (see "Taxation--Distributions").
 In addition, the Portfolios will generally make required distributions at the end of each year because each is structured as a "regulated investment company" for federal tax purposes.
 Unitholders will also receive a final distribution of income when their Portfolio terminates.
-A person becomes a Unitholder of record on the date of settlement (generally two business days after Units are ordered or any shorter period as may be required by the applicable rules under the 1934 Act).
+A person becomes a Unitholder of record on the date of settlement (generally one business day, or as otherwise may be required by the applicable rules under the 1934 Act).
 Unitholders may elect to receive distributions in cash or to have distributions reinvested into additional Units.
 See "Rights of Unitholders--Reinvestment Option".